The Best Gaming Keyboard in 2026: Hall Effect Changed Everything

 Then software.
 Rapid trigger is only as good as the tool that configures it.
 Wooting is effortless, Razer Synapse is fine, the budget brands make you work for it.

 And the eternal reminder: a keyboard cannot add frames.
-If your games feel sluggish, the fix lives in the bottleneck checker, not the peripheral aisle - sort the PC first, then treat yourself.
+If your games feel sluggish, the fix lives in the PC, not the peripheral aisle - sort that first, then treat yourself.

 Frequently Asked Questions